Josh Ashworth: 2005–2008

 After arriving in the village, Josh and his cousin Fletch begin a tour in the woods to see the "Hollyoaks Beast".
-When his sister, Hannah (Emma Rigby), discovers what they are doing, she and her two best friends, Sarah Barnes (Loui Batley) and Nancy Hayton (Jessica Fox), play a trick on Josh and Fletch by pretending to be the "real" beast.
+When his sister, Hannah (Emma Rigby), discovers what they are doing, she and her two best friend, Sarah Barnes (Loui Batley) and Nancy Hayton (Jessica Fox), play a trick on Josh and Fletch by pretending to be the "real" beast.

 Josh and Fletch try to get on the Year 12 "Fit List".
 However, Josh is tricked by Sarah, her sister Amy Barnes (Ashley Slanina-Davies) and Michaela McQueen (Hollie-Jay Bowes) into stripping in front of a class full of students.
 Josh and Fletch get their revenge on Hannah, Sarah and Nancy by doing an interview with the girls and editing the material to make their answers seem embarrassing.
 Josh and Fletch make the interview available for the whole school to hear.
 The three girls get their revenge by stealing Josh's childhood toys and putting them on display.
 Josh decides to end the war and he and Hannah form a truce.

 Around Christmas 2005, Bill Ashworth (John Jardine) comes to temporarily stay with the family.
 Josh persuades his parents to let Fletch spend Christmas with them.
 The two friends do not get on well with Bill, although Bill adores Hannah.
 The pair learn that Bill has won some money from horse racing.
 Josh tells Fletch that Bill shouldn't spend his money, as he wouldn't be alive to enjoy it.
-Upon hearing this, Bill makes a bet with his two grandchildren regarding what day they think he will die.vRhys and Gilly also make a bet, and Bill says he will die on Christmas Day.
+Upon hearing this, Bill makes a bet with his two grandchildren regarding what day they think he will die.
+Rhys and Gilly also make a bet, and Bill says he will die on Christmas Day.

 A few days before Christmas, Bill finds his war medals missing and blames Gilly.
 Eventually, he finds out that Josh and Fletch have taken them to frame them as a Christmas present.
 Bill apologises to Gilly and the whole family eat their Christmas lunch together.
 After lunch, the family notice Bill not breathing and Josh, Fletch, Hannah, Rhys, Gilly, Suzanne and Neville panic.
 Bill "awakens" and asks Josh, Fletch, Rhys and Gilly for the money he has just won for the bet they had made.